silx-kit/pyFAI/doc/source/usage/tutorial/Distortion/Distortion.rst

     Size of Nexus-file: 21451707

+The HDF5 file is indeed much larger than the spline file.

 Modify a detector and saving
 ----------------------------

-One may want to define a new mask (or flat-field) for its detector and save the mask with the detecor defnition.
-Here we create a copy of the detector and reset its mask to enable all pixels in the detector and save this new detector into another file.
+One may want to define a new mask (or flat-field) for its detector and save the mask with the detector definition.
+Here, we create a copy of the detector and reset its mask to enable all pixels in the detector and save the new detector instance into another file.

 .. code:: python